 With Tableau Catalog, you can now see inherited descriptions right within your web authoring flow.
 If a description for a field or a column exists upstream from that field or column in a data source or a workbook, you'll be able to see information about where the description is inherited from.

-Tableau Notifications in Slack
+Tableau notifications in Slack

 With Tableau for Slack, you can stay up to date on all of your data from anywhere.
 With our new product integrations, you can now get notified directly in Slack for data-driven alerts, when you are @mentioned in a comment, or when someone shares content with you in Tableau.

 Personal Space is a new, private location on Tableau Server and Online where users can save content before it’s ready to be shared with others.
 Users can feel comfortable exploring data and staging workbooks in their own dedicated space, and admins no longer need to create private projects for every individual to achieve this on their site.
-Personal Space is available to any user with an Explorer or above license.
+Personal Space is available to any user with an Explorer licence or above.

 Custom sample workbooks in Desktop

-Explain Data Improvements
+Explain Data improvements

 Since expanding Explain Data to Viewers on Tableau Server and Tableau Online, we've continued to improve the experience by refining permissions and explanation types.
 Site administrators now have the flexibility to choose when to enable or disable Explain Data features on their site.
-We've also added a new explanation type about missing data to help users understand they the values of certain marks are beyond the expected range.
+We’ve also added a new explanation type about missing data to help users understand why the values of certain marks are beyond the expected range.